aschams/Marsican/README.md

 ## Sturcture of the Repository

-Functions used to clean the data can be found in cleaning_functions.py
+Process used to clean the data can be found in cleaning_functions.py Additional functions used can be found in the marsican_functions.py file.

 ## Data